 - Drawing tablet and pencils

-- Phone – Reception at Camp Clearwater is notoriously bad.
-I could send text messages but couldn’t make/recieve calls.
+- Phone – Reception at some locations is notoriously bad.
+I could send text messages but couldn’t make/receive calls.
 I ended up keeping my phone off most of the time (to prevent it from continuously seeking and running the battery down), then turning it on to send/recieve some text messages.

-- Phone battery charger – there are a few plugins in the camp office.
+- Phone battery charger.
 I used them once just to get my phone juiced enough to make a call (and subsequently resorted to texting).

 - Cash – sometimes we divide up the cost of a pizza, donuts etc.